gekolev/gridsome-forestry-starter/projects/ju-farming.md

 A simple farming game showcasing the possibilities of using a powerful JavaScript library like Phaser and Firebase Realtime Database.
 Heavily inspired by Stardew Valley.
 Made for a university assignment.
 We created all of the visuals and mechanics of the game ourselves.
 It was a very challenging project and we all learned so much.
 My favourite part was animating the movements of the character.
 The character is a space farmer with an overall.
 The color of the overall can be changed depending on the settings you choose when you register in the game.
 We divided them in color categories coresponding to the colors of the overalls of the different schools we have on campus.

 Whatever description I put it will not make it justice.
-[Just try the game.](https://jufarming.firebaseapp.com/)
+[Just try the game.](https://jufarming.firebaseapp.com/) (Desktop only)

 **Video Demo**